maicol07/maicol07_docs/docs/flarum_sso/plugin/pro.md

 Price changes will be very rare and will not affect your current subscription
-If you want to unlink a site from your license please write on the [community](https://community.maicol07.it) in the Flarum SSO Extension --> PRO plans requests.
+If you want to unlink a site from your license please write on the [community](https://community.maicol07.it) in the Other projects → Flarum SSO Extension.
 Do not include the license number on the community!!
 An admin will send you a private message asking you more information.</small>